-Grants to Expand Substance Abuse Treatment Capacity in Family Treatment Drug Courts
+Grants to Expand Substance Abuse Treatment Capacity in Adult and Family Treatment Drug Courts

 Eligible applicants include:

 - State, local, and territorial governments

 - Federally recognized American Indian/Alaska Native tribes, tribal organizations, and consortia of tribes or tribal organizations

 SAMHSA intends to make an equitable distribution of awards in terms of geography including urban, rural, and remote settings and balance among populations of focus and program size.

 At least 5 awards will be made to Tribes or Tribal organizations pending sufficient application volume.

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.